-- Commingled fund equity funds Six equity funds are considered to be commingled in nature.
-Each are valued at the NAV held at the end of the period based upon the fair value of the underlying investments. - Commingled fund fixed income fund - One fixed income fund is considered to be commingled in nature.
-It is valued at the NAV held at the end of the period based upon the fair value of the underlying investment. - Commingled fund short term investment funds One short-term investment funds are considered to be commingled in nature.
-Each are valued at the NAV held at the end of the period based upon the fair value of the underlying investments. - Merger arbitrage hedge fund Consisting of one fund, this strategy invests in the common stock of companies that are involved in publicly announced mergers and seeks to generate attractive returns while dampening volatility.
+• Commingled fund - equity funds - Five equity funds are considered to be commingled in nature.
+Each are valued at the NAV held at the end of the period based upon the fair value of the underlying investments.

+- Commingled fund investment grade fixed income funds Three fixed income funds are considered to be commingled in nature and are valued at the NAV held at the end of the period based upon the fair value of the underlying investments. - Commingled fund short term investment fund One short-term investment fund is considered to be commingled in nature and is valued at the NAV held at the end of the period based upon the fair value of the underlying investments. - Merger arbitrage hedge fund Consisting of one fund, this strategy invests in the common stock of companies that are involved in publicly announced mergers and seeks to generate attractive returns while dampening volatility.
 This investment is valued at the NAV, is redeemable monthly, and is not subject to lock-up restrictions. - Equity market neutral hedge fund Consisting of one fund, this strategy invests both long and short in U.S. and global equity securities, with the goal of having little to no net market exposure.
 This investment is valued at the NAV, is redeemable quarterly, and is not subject to lock-up restrictions. - Event driven hedge fund Consisting of one fund, this strategy seeks to gain an advantage from pricing inefficiencies that may occur in the onset or aftermath of a corporate action or related event.
-This investment is valued at the NAV, is redeemable semi-annually, and is not subject to lock-up restrictions. - Quantitative hedge funds Consisting of two funds, this strategy attempts to achieve uncorrelated returns using advanced statistical methods to select securities across liquid public markets.
-These investments are valued at the NAV, are redeemable monthly, and are not subject to lock-up restrictions. - Multi strategy hedge funds Consisting of five funds, these funds aim to pursue varying strategies in order to diversify risks and reduce volatility.
-These investments are valued at the NAV, are redeemable monthly or quarterly, but are subject to lock-up restrictions. - Fund-of-funds Consisting of five funds, these funds seek to provide diversification by holding a number of funds within a single fund structure.
-These investments are valued at the NAV, are redeemable monthly, and are subject to liquidation of the underlying funds. - Pending liquidated hedge funds Consisting of eight funds which have been fully redeemed as of June 30, 2022, for which MOSERS is awaiting final distribution of the proceeds, which will be received upon sale of the underlying investments or upon completion of the audit of the firm's annual financial statements.
+This investment is valued at the NAV, is redeemable semi-annually, and is not subject to lock-up restrictions. - Quantitative hedge funds Consisting of three funds, this strategy attempts to achieve uncorrelated returns using advanced statistical methods to select securities across liquid public markets and systematic volatility trading.
+These investments are valued at the NAV, are redeemable monthly or quarterly, and are not subject to lock-up restrictions. - Multi strategy hedge funds Consisting of five funds, these funds aim to pursue varying strategies in order to diversify risks and reduce volatility.
+These investments are valued at the NAV, are redeemable monthly or quarterly, but are subject to lock-up restrictions. - Fund-of-funds Consisting of four funds, these funds seek to provide diversification by holding a number of funds within a single fund structure.
+These investments are valued at the NAV, are redeemable monthly or quarterly, and are subject to liquidation of the underlying funds.

-• Private equity, timber, and real estate funds - MOSERS' private equity portfolio consists of 41 funds with exposure to buyout funds, distressed funds, infrastructure, energy, secondary, royalty funds, and special situations.
-The real estate portfolio, comprised of eight funds, invests mainly in U.S. commercial real estate.
+- Pending liquidated hedge funds Consisting of eight funds which have been fully redeemed as of June 30, 2023, for which MOSERS is awaiting final distribution of the proceeds, which will be received upon sale of the underlying investments or upon completion of the audit of the firm's annual financial statements. - Private equity, timber, and real estate funds MOSERS' private equity portfolio consists of 43 funds with exposure to buyout funds, distressed funds, infrastructure, energy, secondary, royalty funds, and special situations.
+The real estate portfolio, comprised of 10 funds, invests mainly in U.S. commercial real estate.
 The timber portfolio consists of one fund in liquidation which invests in global timberland.
 The fair values of the majority of these funds have been determined using net assets valued one quarter in arrears plus current quarter cash flows.
 These funds are not eligible for redemption.
 Distributions are received as underlying investments when the funds are liquidated, which, on average, can occur over the span of five to 10 years.